husseinm/husseinm.github.io/_posts/2016-6-29-grandpa-game.md

 At the end of the ride I finished the project just in time, we arrived at the regional, I setup the kiosk and we had our game up and running.

-Now I could end the story here, but I would be remiss if I didn't explain the Konami code behaviour...
+Now I could end the story here, but I would be remiss if I didn't explain the Konami code behavior...

-When you enter the konami code at the title screen, a scantly clad female character begins to play, and if you examine the source code file's name is "SecondClass" - now of course this might send off a masoginistic messages to the brains of my finely educated and beautiful/hansome readers, but there is a story behind this as well.
+When you enter the Konami code at the title screen, a scantly clad female character begins to play, and if you examine the source code file's name is "SecondClass" - now of course this might send off a misogynistic messages to the brains of my finely educated and beautiful/hansome readers, but there is a story behind this as well.

 See while designing the game, the artists created the original characters without clothing and had random people on the team review the proportions<sup>[6](#ps-6)</sup>, and we would then would place the clothing on top.

-Of course the artist being a 14 year old decided to make a version with a bikini before fully clothing her as a joke for all of us in the room.
+Of course the artist being a 14 year-old decided to make a version with a bikini before fully clothing her as a joke for all of us in the room.
 They were about to add more clothes, when I stopped him and said no - we *will* find a way to integrate that into the game as an easter egg.